Tengrom/DataForVulnMan/Notes/FirstSteps/AssetInventory.md

 [CISv8](https://learn.cisecurity.org/cis-controls-download) on IG1 Level - 01 Inventory and Control of Enterprise Assetsand and 02 Inventory and Control ofSoftware Assets

 ### Steps:
-* Gather information about assets from ready source – ActiveDirectory, Network devices(proxy, firewalls , wifi ).
+* Gather information about assets from existing source – ActiveDirectory, Network devices(proxy, firewalls , wifi ).
 Merge and compare it.

-* List of responsible units / people related with devices in your network
+* Create List of responsible units / people related with devices in your network

-* Nmap scans, www.pingcastle.com ping sweeps  or other free software
+* Network and passive scans using : Nmap scans, www.pingcastle.com ping sweeps , Security onion  or other free software

-* Compare list of scans with previous list and find differences Analize it and draw your own conclusions why there is differences
+* Compare list of scans with previous list and find differences, Analize it and draw your own conclusions why there is differences

 * Nmap  scans with banner grabbing and safe scripts